DePINNetwork/depin-sdk/CONTRIBUTING.md

-# Algorand Developer Contribution Guide
+# DePIN Network Developer Contribution Guide

 If you are interested in contributing to the project, we welcome and thank you.
 We want to make the best decentralized and effective blockchain platform available and we appreciate your willingness to help us.

-The [Algorand GitHub Organization](https://github.com/algorand) has all of our open source projects, and dependencies which we fork and use in those projects.
+The [DePIN Network GitHub Organization](https://github.com/algorand) has all of our open source projects, and dependencies which we fork and use in those projects.
 While technical details in this document are specific to `go-algorand`, the general ideas are applicable to all of our projects.

 ## Non-code Contributions